jbcodeforce/jbcodeforce.github.io/docs/aws/index.md

 Four types of ELB supported:

 * **Classic** load balancer: older generation.
+TCP and HTTP layer.
 For each instance created, update the load balancer configuration so it can route the traffic.
 * **Application load balancer**: HTTP, HTTPS (layer 7), Web Socket.

     * It specifies availability zones: it routes traffic to the targets in these Availability Zones.
 Each AZ has one subnet.
 To increase availability, we need at least two AZs.